 Most pets only need an annual oral exam; however, it is strongly advised that you bring them in sooner if you notice any of the following:

-Dr. Lopez is a skilled veterinarian who can take care of all of your pet’s dental care needs.
+Dr. Lopez is a skilled veterinarian in Anaheim who can take care of all of your pet’s dental care needs.
 His work in veterinary dentistry includes all aspects of oral care for animals.

 If you notice that your pet is experiencing any of the symptoms above, there may be an underlying problem that must be treated.
 Common problems that cause dental problems in pets include: